http://armandtrousseau.wifeo.com/ Site internet consacré à :

 written for the Bishop Estate trustees, copy in Kona Historical Society.

-Charles Wall, who came to Hawai'i in the late 1850s, held lease 271 from
+Charles Wall, who came to

 Charles R. Bishop and J. O. Dominis, administrators of the Estate Kamehameha